 Each competency is described in detail with examples of effective and ineffective behaviours, with examples for specific leadership roles Deputy Minister, Assistant Deputy Minister, Director General and Director.

 CIGIE Training Institute Six-Dimension Leadership Model

-This model has been developed by the US Council of Inspectors Generals and is applied for its training programs.
-It focuses on six core dimensions, each built on a number of underlying capabilites.
+This model has been developed by the US Council of Inspectors Generals and is applied to its training programs.
+It focuses on six core dimensions, each built on a number of underlying capabilities.

 CFO Leadership Council Competency Framework

 This model has been introduced by the CFO Leadership Council in 2018 (Gimpert, 2018) and has been developed with the intention of providing a “readily available, multi-dimensional framework that can be easily applied to guide their own and their leadership team’s growth”.
 The model is based on a set of seven guiding principles.

 - Leaders have a defined sense of purpose and are mission-driven;

 - Leadership is on-going journey, not a destination;